-- Written part of the exam can be administered to students simultaneously. - Sight-singing part must be administered to one student at a time in isolation.
+- Written part of the exam can be administered to students simultaneously. - Sight-singing part must be administered to one student at a time in isolation in a computer lab, language lab, classroom, or small office where equipment can be set up.